royal-peptides.com

 Why are aliases used in testing?

-Labs and suppliers often use neutral or alternate names during submission.
+Labs and suppliers may use neutral or alternate names during submission.

 Labs frequently receive samples under a neutral company name, manufacturer label, or supplier alias.
-This helps standardize testing workflow, organize batch records, and maintain consistency throughout the supply chain.
+This helps organize batch records and keep testing workflow consistent.

-It is a common industry practice and does not change the identity, purity, or analytical validity of the tested material.
+It does not change the identity, purity, or analytical validity of the tested material.

 03